Jonah-Checketts/PhageDBDataCollection/README.md

 4. The final output will be a folder with the CDS fasta files for each phage in a given cluster.
 These can then be used in other analyses (like Codon Usage Bias).

 ## Running the Codon Usage Bias Analysis
+To run the Codon Usage Bias Analysis and generate a .csv file that contains the RSCU values for each codon in each specified phage cluster.
+The .csv file will be named **RSCU_Difference_From_Bacteria_Multi_Cluster_df.csv**.
+A .fasta file with the bacterial CDS of the host is needed and needs to be specified.
+There is an example Streptomyces.fasta file for this analysis, but it can be replaced.
+To run the analysis, use the **Calculating_RSCU_Values.py**.
+It requires command line arguments.
+The first argument should be the bacterial CDS fasta file, following by the bacterias GC% content.